Uniform Sampling through the Lov\'asz Local Lemma: General Partial Rejection Sampling

-Similarly to the analysis of Algorithm \ref{alg:prs}, we call $\mathcal{S}=S_1,\dots,S_{\ell}$ the log, if $S_i$ is the set of resampling events in step $i$ of Algorithm \ref{alg:G-prs}.
-Note that for Algorithm \ref{alg:G-prs}, the log is not necessarily an independent set sequence.
-Also, recall that $\val_i$ is the assignment of variables in step $i$.
+Similarly to the analysis of Algorithm \ref{ALG:PRS}, we call $\mathcal{S}=S_1,\dots,S_{\ell}$ the log, if $S_i$ is the set of resampling events in step $i$ of Algorithm \ref{ALG:G-PRS}.
+Note that for Algorithm \ref{ALG:G-PRS}, the log is not necessarily an independent set sequence.
+Also, recall that $\val_i$ is the assignment of variables in step $i$, and $\val_{t}=\val_{T}$ if $T$ is when \Cref{ALG:G-PRS} terminates and $t>T$.
+The following lemma is an analogue of \Cref{lem:diamond}.